Gibstick/DiscoSheep/README.md

 A plugin for [Bukkit](http://bukkit.org/), the Minecraft server API.
 This is a from-scratch remake of the fabulous [DiscoSheep plugin](http://forums.bukkit.org/threads/inactive-fun-discosheep-v0-3-uninvited-guesssts-permissions-and-source-code-522.7106/) which spawns a dance party of sheep at your whim.

 ###Versions###
-Tested up to CraftBukkit build 2820; can be built with Java 6.
+Tested up to CraftBukkit build 2918 (RB for 1.6.4 R2.0); can be built with Java 6.

 ###[BukkitDev](http://dev.bukkit.org/bukkit-plugins/superdiscosheep/)###